opendistro/for-elasticsearch-docs/docs/install/tar.md

 The tarball installation works on Linux systems and provides a self-contained directory with everything you need to run Open Distro for Elasticsearch, including an integrated Java Development Kit (JDK).
 The tarball is a good option for testing, but we recommend Docker or a package manager for production deployments.

 The tarball supports CentOS 7, Amazon Linux 2, Ubuntu 18.04, and most other Linux distributions.
-If you have your own Java installation and set `JAVA_HOME` in the terminal, macOS works, as well.
+If you have your own Java installation and you set `JAVA_HOME` in the terminal, macOS works as well.

 1. Download the tarball: